MikroElektronika/necto_demos/demos/bare_metal/demodualcoreblink/project/README.md

 ## Hardware support

-### Connect CODEGRIP to external programming pins on the board and power the board
+Connect CODEGRIP to external programming pins on the board and power the board.

 ## Software Support